Synaptic-Labs-AI/NeuroVox/README.md

     - You need to add billing information to your OpenAI account to make API calls.
     - Groq is currently free.

+## Roadmap
+- Allow users to customize the callouts
+- Allow users to decide whether or not to keep the recording
+- Improve ability to transcribe videos

 ## Contribution

 Contributions are welcome!
 Please fork the repository, make your changes, and open a pull request.